 Since the programs for One Week and Two Week campers differ they cannot be in the same cabin.

 Part of the reason boys come to camp is to meet new people.
 Because of this, we try not to fill a cabin with boys all from one town.
 We try to honor at least one or two cabin-mate requests as age and grade allow (no more than one grade apart) and the parents of both boys make the request.
-Parents also have the option of requesting their child NOT be in the cabin with another boy.
+Requesting to NOT be in a cabin with someone can be difficult and is NOT guaranteed.

 Yes.
 A camper’s privacy is very important.
 The bathrooms in each cabin have locking doors on all the showers and bathroom stalls.
 In our overflow showerhouses there are also locking doors for each shower and changing room.